 - Be seen by your physician as soon as possible.

-- Make a record of your thoughts before they fade.
+- Record of your thoughts and details of the accident before they fade.

 - Secure the services of a Charlotte auto accident lawyer.